 The ability to fund current and future capital projects and carry out the business plan is dependent on the Company's ability to generate cash flow as well as raise capital in a timely manner under favourable terms and conditions and is impacted by the Company's credit ratings and the condition of the capital and credit markets.
+Public and stakeholder scrutiny of the Company's stated environmental, sustainability and climate-related targets is increasing.
+Any failure, or perceived failure, in achieving the Company's stated targets, or the perception that such targets are insufficient, could affect the Company's ability to access costeffective capital.
 In addition, changes in credit ratings may affect the ability to, and the associated costs of, entering into ordinary course derivative or hedging transactions, as well as entering into and maintaining ordinary course contracts with customers and suppliers on acceptable terms.
 The Company also enters into various transactions with counterparties and is subject to credit risk related to non-payment for sales contracts or non-performance by counterparties to contracts.
 Management of liquidity risk requires the Company to maintain sufficient cash and cash equivalents, along with other sources of capital consisting of cash flows from operating activities, available credit facilities, commercial paper, and access to debt capital markets, to meet obligations as they become due.